seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 The fields are fragrant and the woods are green:
 Uncouple here and let us make a bay
 And wake the emperor and his lovely bride
-And rouse the prince and ring a hunter’s peal,
+And rouse the prince and ring a hunter's peal,
 That all the court may echo with the noise.
 Sons, let it be your charge, as it is ours,
-To attend the emperor’s person carefully:
+To attend the emperor's person carefully:
 I have been troubled in my sleep this night,
 But dawning day new comfort hath inspired.